CyrsChvz/Robotics2_JacobianandPT_Group10_Cartesian_2024/README.md

 Trajectory Planning: This adds the timing element, specifying speeds and accelerations at each point along the path.
 Just like a well-choreographed dance, it ensures smooth and controlled movements.

+Bridging the Gap: GUIs for Intuitive Control
+Imagine a user interface where you control the robot with simple sliders.
+GUIs built with tools like MATLAB or Python allow visualization of the robot's movements in real-time.
+Users can manipulate joints through sliders, with the path or trajectory dynamically updating based on their input.
+This user-friendly platform simplifies robot control and fosters better human-robot interaction.

 </div>